scholarly/kbsum/mailkey/README.md

 haystack.
 You can also attach a specific sender to this capability.

 What about PayPal?
 You can give them a specific capability, just like your bank.
-Unfortunately PayPal is very generous in sharing your email with merchants and advertisers.
+Unfortunately, PayPal is very generous in sharing your email with merchants and advertisers.
 This is where some software needs to be changed, and you will need PayPal to cooperate.
 You give them a third-party sharing capability.
 When a merchant wishes to contact you, PayPal creates a grant